GenericMappingTools/gmt/dev/_sources/grd2cpt.rst.txt

 -----------

 **grd2cpt** reads one or more grid files and writes a static color palette (CPT) file.
-In classic mode we write the CMT to standard output, while under modern mode we simply save the CPT as the current session CPT (but see **-H**).
+In classic mode we write the CPT to standard output, while under modern mode we simply save the CPT as the current session CPT (but see **-H**).
 The CPT is based on an existing dynamic master CPT of your choice, and the mapping from data value to